DanielBrett/GitHub-Repository-Nov2024/README.md

 Fill in the list!

-Whats your favourite animal?
+Whats your favourite animal?2

 1.
 2.
 3.
 4.